-Foreigners who are working in Vietnam for more than 3 months must apply for Work Permit Vietnam, expect from they are in exempted case.
+Foreigners who are working in Vietnam for more than 3 months must apply for Work Permit Vietnam, expect from they are in the exempted cases.
 Applying for Work Permit Vietnam will need you to prepare some documents before entering Vietnam for working.
 What are the requirements for applying Work Permit Vietnam?

 As already mentioned, you need a reason for hiring a foreign national instead of a local employee.